GamesCreed

 The turning point of Gran Turismo 7 is here with the new badge of Spec II arriving with it.

 Gran Turismo, when it comes to updates, is somewhat generous in terms of content that is being added.
-Sometimes we can see drought in Gran Turismo 7, and sometimes the content gets pushed heavily affecting the gameplay.
+Sometimes we can see drought in Gran Turismo 7, and sometimes the content gets pushed heavily, affecting the gameplay.
 Compared to the first time we saw Gran Turismo 7, the current version is entirely different with a physics engine and the way it’s meant to be played.
 Back in the day, Polyphony used to update their beloved titles in chunks, giving spaces between each update.
-Nowadays it is a bit different than we we used to have.
+Nowadays, it is a bit different than what we used to have.

 Gran Turismo 7, Cover, Racing Simulator, Polyphony Digital, Sony Entertainment, GamesCreed

-These new contents will actually change Gran Turismo 7’s current formula of updates consisting of releasing cars over and over.
+These new contents will change Gran Turismo 7’s current formula of updates, consisting of releasing cars over and over.
 New and original tracks have been requested a lot, same as the weekly challenges, more license tests, and changes to how online lobbies work.
-Polyphony seems to focus on player feedback this time around instead of just finding custom award-winning cars to be added to the game.
+Polyphony seems to focus on player feedback this time around instead of just finding custom, award-winning cars to be added to the game.

 TAGGED:Gran Turismo 7PlayStation 5Polyphony Digital